Do an internship22 February 2021

 Burning out was also a concern.
 On quite a few days in my first weeks, I finished work later than I needed to due to being too engrossed in my work, or trying to wrap things up before I left for the day.
 Over time I realised this was causing me to feel a lot more tired after work than I would be otherwise.
 It takes some time to find the proper balance while working in a full-time job.
 Work can be both physically and mentally draining, and overworking yourself will simply result in both diminishing returns and unhappiness.

 It's okay to give yourself breaks and take your mind off your work for a little while, especially when you feel like you're not getting anywhere.
 In creative jobs, breaks give you a chance to reset, figure out different ways of approaching your work, and notice mistakes and missed avenues.
 It's not sustainable to apply your full effort at all times.
-When you have some down-time or feel like you need a break from your main task, swap to a less draining task like writing documentation or doing some related reading.
+When you have some down-time or feel like you need a break from your main task, swap to a less draining one like writing documentation or doing some related reading.

 Keep in mind